 4. Lace Up Your Skates

-Enjoy a free lesson and skate rental during the seasonal Wells Fargo WinterSkate at Saint Paul’s Landmark Plaza and Minneapolis’ Loring Park.
-Other ice skating options include: the pretty ponds of Edina’s Centennial Lakes Park; Maple Grove’s Central Park Ice Skating Loop; and Roseville’s Guidant John Rose MN Oval, North America’s largest outdoor refrigerated skating facility, ringed by 300 illuminated trees for the holidays.
+Enjoy a free lesson and skate rental during Wells Fargo WinterSkate at Saint Paul’s Landmark Plaza and Minneapolis’ Loring Park.
+Other ice skating options include the 10 acres of skating along the connected ponds of Edina’s Centennial Lakes Park; Maple Grove’s Central Park Ice Skating Loop, which meanders for 810 feet; and Roseville’s Guidant John Rose MN Oval, North America’s largest outdoor refrigerated skating facility.

 6. Keep an Eye to the Sky

 Looking for a short hike and maybe a little bird watching?
-Head to Minneapolis’ Minnehaha Regional Park to see the frozen waterfalls and winter fowl in flight.
-Minnesota Valley National Wildlife Refuge, another gem tucked into an urban area, offers guided birding expeditions that help families spot swans, geese, eagles and wintering songbirds that gather in the trees and along the water near Bloomington’s Bass Ponds or Shakopee’s Wilkie Unit trailheads.
-Don’t forget your cameras!
-For even more holiday-themed nature, head to the Minnesota Landscape Arboretum for live holiday music, tree lighting events and more.
+Head to the Visitor Center for Minnesota Valley National Wildlife Refuge in Bloomington.
+Not far from Mall of America, this tucked-away spot offers workshops on bird behavior and guided birding expeditions that help families spot swans, geese, eagles and wintering songbirds that gather in the trees and along the water near Bloomington’s Bass Ponds or Shakopee’s Wilkie Unit trailheads.
+Don’t forget your binoculars and camera!

-Amble through Saint Paul’s Como Zoo, home to a polar bear, Arctic fox, reindeer, wolves and gorillas, while weaving through indoor and outdoor exhibits.
-It’s attached to the popular Conservatory, filled with palm trees, spice bushes and seasonal flowers.
-Apple Valley’s 485-acre Minnesota Zoo takes visitors on outdoor trails past snow monkeys and bison, through an aquarium with penguins and monk seals, and a multi-level tropical habitat with exotic birds, gibbons, tree kangaroos and nocturnal creatures.
+Amble through Saint Paul’s Como Zoo — home to a polar bear, Arctic fox, reindeer, wolves and gorillas — as you weave through indoor and outdoor exhibits.
+It’s attached to the popular Conservatory, which is filled with palm trees, spice bushes and seasonal flowers.
+Apple Valley’s 485-acre Minnesota Zoo takes visitors on outdoor trails past snow monkeys and bison, through an aquarium with penguins and monk seals, and into a multi-level tropical habitat with exotic birds, gibbons, tree kangaroos and nocturnal creatures.